danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 This is the story of how I built Just Breathe, a no-frills meditation app: part personal journey, part technical walkthrough.

 I first heard about the benefits of meditation years ago on a podcast.
 An expert practitioner was being interviewed on a health podcast and said if the benefits of meditation were available as a pill, it would make some pharmaceutical company billions in profits.
-Benefits such as: lower stress, reduced anxiety, better blood pressure, improved focus, clearer thinking, enhanced performance on cognitive tasks, even longevity.
+Benefits such as: lower stress, improved sleep, reduced anxiety, better blood pressure, improved focus, clearer thinking, enhanced performance on cognitive tasks, even longevity.
 I was intrigued enough to buy the author's book, especially because he billed it as a "no BS" guide.

 <aside class="markdown-aside">
 As someone who's been listening to podcasts for over a decade, I've noticed an increasing trend of podcasts being book tours in disguise: Casual conversations that somehow always end up pitching someone's latest "life changing" book.